osg-htc/dosar/docs/ASP2026/16-AIExercise.md

 ## Exercise Overview

-In this exercise you will use an AI assistant to help you write PyROOT plotting code for your Z→ee analysis results.
+In this exercise you will use an AI assistant to help you write PyROOT plotting code for your Z→mumu analysis results.
 The AI acts as a knowledgeable coding collaborator — you describe what you want in plain English, and it generates complete, runnable PyROOT code with explanations.

 **Learning objectives:**